qdevelopergithub/LAMP/managedApplication/PublishMoodleManagedApplication.md

-# Publish a Moodle Based Managed Appliction to Service Catalog
+# Publish a Lamp Based Managed Appliction to Service Catalog

-In this document we will look at how to publish a Moodle based Managed Application into your Service Catalog so that you can allow your customers to deploy the application into their subscriptions.
-If you are not sure why you would do this you might want to read our [Moodle Based Managed Application Introduction](README.md) first.
+In this document we will look at how to publish a Lamp based Managed Application into your Service Catalog so that you can allow your customers to deploy the application into their subscriptions.
+If you are not sure why you would do this you might want to read our [Lamp Based Managed Application Introduction](README.md) first.

 ## Prerequisites

-In the following sections we demonstrate how to use the Azure CLI to work with a Moodle based Managed Application.
+In the following sections we demonstrate how to use the Azure CLI to work with a Lamp based Managed Application.
 For convenience these commands use a variety of [environment variables](Environment.md) that should be configured first.